aionnetwork/aion-docs/developers/fundamentals/compile/maven-cli.md

 It  takes two steps for you to build and compile your Java smart contract:

+## Define Main Class

-1. Define the contract entry point by setting the contract main class in the `pom.xml`.
+You need to define the contract entry point by setting the contract main class in the `pom.xml`.

 For example:
     ```text
     ...
     <contract.main.class>aion.HelloAVM</contract.main.class>
     ...
     ```
 Here, `aion` is the package name and `HelloAVM` is the contract main class name.

+## Build and Compile
-2. Run the following command in the terminal to build and compile the contract:
+Run the following command in the terminal to build and compile the contract:
     ```sh
     mvn clean install
     ```